Analytics206/arxiv_pipeline/docs/feedback_analysis.md

-# Claude 3.7 Feedback Analysis
+# AI Assistants' Feedback Analysis

 ## Executive Summary
-This document summarizes valuable feedback from Claude 3.7 on the ArXiv Pipeline project, focusing on recommendations not yet implemented or scheduled.
+This document summarizes valuable feedback from Claude 3.7 and ChatGPT on the ArXiv Pipeline project, focusing on recommendations not yet implemented or scheduled.
 It includes market positioning insights, strategic enhancement opportunities, and technical recommendations that could significantly improve the project's impact and usability.

 ## Market Analysis Highlights